larbi67/Simple-Ball-Game-Pygame/README.md

 Contributions to the project are welcome.
 Please fork the repository, make your changes, and submit a pull request.

 ## License
 This project is open-sourced under the MIT License.
-See the LICENSE file for more information.
+See the [LICENSE file](LICENSE) for more information.

 ## Acknowledgments
 Special thanks to everyone who contributed to the development and documentation of this educational game.

----

 ### MIT License
 Copyright (c) 2023 Larbi OUIYZME